What to do if you're bitten by a dog

 7. Obtain qualified legal advice as soon as possible.
 It's very important to protect the legal aspect of your case as early on as possible.
 Please also make sure that you contact a firm which is specifically experienced in handling dog attack cases, as Colorado dog bite law is complex.

-The Dible Law Firm is one of Colorado's best dog bite law firms and has been handling claims for injured people for over 15 years.
+The Dible Law Firm is one of Colorado's best dog bite law firms and has been handling claims for injured people for over 20 years.
 We've recovered tens of millions of dollars for our clients.
 We offer free consultations and no upfront fees.
-Call now 720-638-9777.